Sausage Sourdough Stuffing Recipe

 - 1-1/2 cups reduced-sodium chicken broth

-- 1. Preheat oven to 350°.
-In a Dutch oven, cook sausage over medium heat until no longer pink; drain.
+- 1. In a Dutch oven, cook sausage over medium heat until no longer pink; drain.
 Transfer to a large bowl.
-In the same pan, saute mushrooms, onion and celery in oil until tender.
-Add garlic; cook 1 minute.
+In the same pan, saute the mushrooms, onion and celery in oil until tender.
+Add garlic; cook 1 minute longer.

-- 2. Add bread, artichokes, cheese, cranberries, poultry seasoning, rosemary, salt, pepper and mushroom mixture to the sausage.
+- 2. Add the bread, artichokes, cheese, cranberries, poultry seasoning, rosemary, salt, pepper and mushroom mixture to the sausage.
 Whisk egg and broth; pour over bread mixture and toss to coat.
-Transfer to a greased 13x9-in. baking dish (dish will be full).
+Transfer to a greased 13-in. x 9-in. baking dish (dish will be full).